Isotopic tiling theory for hyperbolic surfaces: Symmetry Groups of Tilings and Orbifolds

 We shall refer to this presentation as the \emph{standard presentation of the fundamental group} of $\mathcal{O}$.
 To standardize notation, we can also assume that in the presence of a crosscap, all handles are replaced by two crosscaps each \cite{conwayzip}.
-We will only consider the geometric generators of the above form for orbifold groups in this paper.
+In this paper, when we talk about geometric generators of orbifold groups, we generally mean generators of the above form, with a fixed cyclic order as in \eqref{eq:globalrel}.

-Note that there is a description of the deck transformations in $\Gamma$ as homotopy classes of curves on the orbifold $\mathcal{O}$ \cite{ratcliffe2013foundations,Conway2002}, which we already used above in the description of $\omega$, and which will be important to us.
+Note that there is a description of the deck transformations in $\Gamma$ as homotopy classes of curves on the orbifold $\mathcal{O}$ \cite{ratcliffe2013foundations,Conway2002}, which we already used above in the description of $\omega$, and which is important to us.
+We can think of each element in $\Gamma$ as being represented by a homotopy class in the orbifolds (labelled) underlying topological space $O$, introduced in more detail in section \ref{sec:MCGorbifold} below.
+For this to work, one only has to agree that a closed curve that touches a mirror boundary in $O$ transversally lifts to a curve that crosses over the boundary in $\mathcal{X}$.
+See also \cite{Conway2002} for an illustration.

 The elements of an orbifold fundamental group $\Gamma$ can be assigned types according to their algebraic properties and their action on the hyperbolic plane.
 Similar to \cite{Maclachlan1975}, we define the type of an element in $\Gamma$ as follows.
 Torsion elements that preserve the orientation of $\mathbb{H}^2$ are the elliptic transformations of a given order.
 Mirrors represent torsion elements of order $2$ that reverse the orientation.
 Orbifold groups like $\Gamma$, when viewed as conformal transformations of the upper half plane $U\subset \mathbb{C}$, have an associated limit set $\Lambda\subset \mathbb{R}$.
-The complement of $\Lambda$ in $\mathbb{R}$, $C$, has more than one connected component if $\mathcal{O}$ has a boundary.
+The complement $C$ of $\Lambda$ in $\mathbb{R}$ has more than one connected component if $\mathcal{O}$ has a boundary.
 The conjugates of powers of the hyperbolic transformations associated to the boundary components of $\mathcal{O}$ map some component of $C$ to itself and are called \emph{boundary hyperbolic}.
-Also, there are the parabolic transformations corresponding to the punctures and the orientation preserving as well as the reversing hyperbolic transformations associated to the genus of a surface.
-All of these designations give the type of an element in $\Gamma.$ We call an automorphism of $\Gamma$ \emph{type preserving} if it preserves the types of all elements in $\Gamma.$
+There are also the parabolic transformations corresponding to the punctures and the orientation preserving as well as the reversing hyperbolic transformations associated to the genus of a surface.
+We call an automorphism (or isomorphism) of $\Gamma$ \emph{type-preserving} if it preserves the types of all elements in $\Gamma.$ We note here that a homeomorphism of hyperbolic orbifolds with symmetry groups $G_1$ and $G_2$, for our purposes, can be defined as a homeomorphism $f$ of $\mathbb{H}^2$ that satisfies $fG_1f^{-1}=G_2$.